-- 1. What is the state of the control environment of Akuafo Adam fo? - 2.
-Are the risk assessment procedures and control activities effective? - 3.
-What is the state of the information and communication systems? - 4.
+- 1. What is the state of the control environment of Adwumapa Buyers Company Ltd? - 2.
+Are the risk assessment procedures effective? - 3.
+Are there effective control activities? - 4.
+What is the state of the information and communication systems? - 5.
 Are there effective monitoring procedures?

-1.5 SIGNIFICANCE OF THE STUDY
+1.5 JUSTIFICATION OF THE STUDY

-Akuafo Adamfocontributes enormously to the development of Ghana in many diverse ways as indicated below.
+Adwumapa Buyers Company Ltd. contributes enormously to the development of Ghana in many diverse ways.

 Its core business is to purchase cocoa from farmers and through this many farmers earn reasonable income and also many other people are employed.
-In fact the Company employs about 1000 people directly making up of its own employee and contract staffs.
+In fact the Company employs about 1000 people directly making up of its own employee and contract staff.
 Also, with its ability to create jobs, the company take up national service personnel each year in line with the National Service Scheme initiated by the government of Ghana.
-Additionally, Akuafo Adamfogenerates income for the Ghana governmentthrough Corporation tax, Value Added tax (VAT), Withholding tax, and Income tax to enable the government carry on its development activities.
+Additionally, Adwumapa Buyers Company ltd. generates income for the Ghana government through Corporation tax, Value Added tax (VAT), Withholding tax, and Income tax to enable her carry on its development activities.